MDAnalysis/MDAKits/docs/source/maintaining-a-kit/keep-healthy.rst

 `SPEC0 <https://scientific-python.org/specs/spec-0000/>`_ is a standard outlining
-a timeline of which versions of Python and common dependencies in the Scientific Python ecosystem should be supported and compatible with each other.
+a timeline of which versions of Python and common dependencies in the Scientific Python ecosystem should minimally aim to be supported and compatible with each other.
 You can follow SPEC0 to determine which Python/dependency versions you should aim to support, and which old versions you can drop.